Anatomy of a Truly Rock Solid Loft Bed

 (From the "MC" in MC Woodworks)

-loft beds.
-With cues on
+it comes to loft beds.
+With cues on what works and

-what works and what does not, I’ve learned a few
+what does not, I’ve learned a few things over the years,

-things over the years, achieving a design I believe
+achieving a design I truly believe to be the best

-loft bed appears to be a simple
+At first glance, a loft bed appears to be a simple

 structure; one that a fair handyperson can build in